wp-plugins/facebook-login-afo/readme.txt

 5. Now visit your site and you will see the login form section.

 = Get Quote =
-Get a <a href="http://aviplugins.com/get-quote.php">quote</a> for creating a Custom Plugin, for Customizing a Plugin and for customizing wordpress themes.
+Get a <a href="http://aviplugins.com/get-quote.php">quote</a> for creating a Custom Plugin, for Customizing a Plugin and for customizing wordpress theme functionality.

 == Frequently Asked Questions ==